Four Ways To Stop Creditors From Calling

 The last way to ensure the creditors stop calling is to file bankruptcy.
 The automatic stay of the bankruptcy code stops all collection activity.
 Any further collection by the creditors would be within and governed by the bankruptcy code, either in a Chapter 7 liquidation or a Chapter 13 reorganization.

 For more information on debt collection or creditor harassment, please subscribe to the Yesner Law Podcast, on iTunes and Stitcher.
-You can also contact us to schedule a free initial consultation to discuss your options at 813-774-5737 or email me directly at email@example.com.
+If you prefer, please contact us to schedule a free initial consultation to discuss your options at 813-774-5737 or email me directly at email@example.com.

 Shawn M. Yesner, Esq., is the founder of Yesner Law, P.L., a Tampa-based boutique real estate and consumer law firm that helps clients eliminate debt by providing options, so they can live the lifestyle of their dreams.
 We assist clients with debt settlement, Chapter 7 liquidation, Chapter 13 reorganization, bankruptcy, foreclosure defense, landlord/tenant issues, short sales, asset protection, the sale and purchase of real property, and loan modifications in Tampa, Westchase, Odessa, Oldsmar, Palm Harbor, Clearwater, Pinellas Park, Largo, St. Petersburg, and throughout the greater Tampa Bay area.